runtimerobotics/fusion360-urdf-ros2/README.md

 If you are working in Windows 11, you can work on ROS 2 using WSL or using a virtual machine.
 Othervice you can reboot and select Ubuntu 22.04 for ROS 2 Humble/Ubuntu 24.04 for ROS 2 Jazzy.

-For example, if you use *ros2bot* model from demos folder and convert to ROS 2 package, you will get a package named *ros2bot_description*.
+For example, if you use *rosbot* model from demos folder and convert to ROS 2 package, you will get a package named *rosbot_description*.
 The package is also put in the demos folder for your reference.
 Copy to your ROS 2 workspace

 For eg. Let's ros2_ws is the name of the workspace and you copied the package to the *src* folder of the workspace.